Australia's cheapest cars to own and run

 While these manufacturers gain access to one of the world’s top three economies and benefit from local knowledge, the US government considers joint ventures a mechanism for forced technology transfer, putting what would otherwise be commercially exclusive or sensitive information in the hands of Chinese companies, and inevitably its government.
 The spat over joint ventures are a major part of the US-China “trade war”.

-The rise of joint ventures in the last decade has had the side-effect of causing a massive reduction in the number of Chinese copycat cars, and an increase in reliability and safety as more brands adopt unique designs to work with instead of against their newfound western partners.
+The rise of joint ventures in the last decade has had the side-effect of causing a massive reduction in the number of Chinese copycat cars from the largest auto groups, as well as an increase in reliability and safety as more brands adopt unique designs to work with instead of against their newfound western partners.

 While it’s unlikely we’ll see many Chinese sports cars or Chinese luxury cars sold in Australia in the near future, a much more likely prospect is the emergence of more affordable Chinese electric cars.